jhill1/SEPwC.github.io/_sources/Code_basics.rst.txt

    rs
    mrgr

 The first list is clear with little doubt what that variable contains.
 The second list is not that helpful.
 Is temp temporary or temperature? chemdat might be OK, but a bit hard to read. top is not helpful, topography or the top of something? x and rs could be anything!
 In 5 year's time you will not remember what mrgr is, but max_reef_growth_rate will always make sense.
 Note I've not typed maximum_reef_growth_rate as I feel max is reasonable shorthand for maximum, but others would disagree with me on that!

+.. admonition:: Thought exercise

+    **Datatypes**

+    What would make a good variable name for the following?

+    * A list of student names
+    * A single student name
+    * grain size data for a single location
+    * A list of the above grain size data
+    * sea surface temperature
+    * the point-by-point trakectory of an object
+    * an input filename supplied by the user

+..  admonition:: Solution
+    :class: toggle

+    These are suggestions!

+    * student_names
+    * name (or student_name)
+    * grain_size
+    * grain_sizes
+    * sea_surface_temperature (or possibly sst as that is a standard acronym)
+    * trajectory
+    * input_filename

 Datatypes
 ---------

 The variables we create can store any kind of data.
 In interpreted languages that can even change throughout the code.
 In compiled language you often have to fix the kind of data up front.
 That kind of data is the datatype.

 Common datatypes are float (for a floating point number, 1.23412), integer (1, for example), a string ("like this one") a boolean (true or false).
 We can also make up our own datatypes!
 We can take the basic kinds and join them together, so for example, we can have a "list" datatype, which can contain a fixed number of floats, e.g. `[1.1, 23.5, 12321.2343242, 582.11]`.
 We could then make lists of lists, which we can think of as a table: